HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 # <span style="color:silver"> 3.5.0 </span> Advanced Implementation - Warfarin + NSAIDs Knowledge Artifact

 The Advanced Implementation for the Warfarin + NSAID artifact is split into two separate hooks and services.
 Figures 4 and 5 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both Hooks (i.e., `order-select` and `order-sign`).
 Figure 6 provides a Card display example for each CDS Hooks instance within the order entry workflow.
 In the provided Card display example, the clinician decided to order the NSAID medication but adds a proton pump inhibitor, in response to the card suggestion.
-This action results in a downgrade of the `medication-presecribe` response card (i.e., "hard-stop" – red to "warning" – orange).
+This action results in a downgrade of the `medication-presecribe` response card (i.e., "critical" – red to "warning" – orange).

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 4: Warfarin + NSAID order-select logic </strong></figcaption>